rukshn/mednotes/Neonatal Meningitis.md

 Corticosteroids for prevent complications of meningitis, not suitable for neonates.

 Assess treatmet success after repeating a CSF full report 24-48 hours of starting antibiotics.
+C-reactive protein levels can be useful in identifying the presence of a systemic anti-inflammatory response and can be used serially to track the response to treatment.

+**Neisseria meningitidis or H. influenzae, seven days** **S. pneumoniae, 10 to 14 days**
+**Streptococcus agalactiae, 14 to 21 days**
+**Aerobic gram-negative bacilli, 21 days**